msrofficial/Anilab-Mod/README.md

 - **Offline Viewing** – Download anime to watch without internet.
 - **Favourites List** – Keep track of your personal collection.

-## Safety & Disclaimer
-No sign-up or personal data required.
-This mod is for educational/personal use only – all content rights belong to their respective owners.

 ## Installation
 1. Download the latest APK from below or from the [official website](https://anilabmod.pages.dev).